Skip to content

 Embedding the Ioto Agent

-The Ioto agent can be customized two ways:
+The Ioto agent can be embedded two ways:

-The first way to integrate Ioto is to use the Ioto main program and provide your own ioStart and ioStop functions.
+The second way to integrate Ioto is to use the Ioto main program and provide your own ioStart and ioStop functions.
 These functions are invoked by Ioto during startup and shutdown.
-The default versions of these functions are provided by the Ioto library, however if you provide your alternates and link them before libioto.a, your versions will be used instead.

 To build with your start/stop functions you need to do the following things: